Studying online (if an online offering is shown below)

 Description

-This unit covers the global study of an organism's genes, proteins, carbohydrates and metabolites, and its role in cell structure and function in health and disease.
-It teaches the commonly used experimental approaches used to determine the genome, proteome, glycome and metabolome of particular cells and organelles including electrophoresis, high performance liquid chromatography, mass spectrometry and nuclear magnetic resonance (NMR).
-Students gain laboratory and research skills in methods of global analysis and data interpretation, as well as in oral and written presentation of scientific data.
-The opportunity to engage in a research project in a research laboratory may be offered (depending on staff availability) to students who are enrolled in a Biochemistry and Molecular Biology major and also enrolled in this unit and BIOC3005 Cellular Biochemistry.
-Students who have achieved an average grade of 65 per cent or more in their second-year Biochemistry and Molecular Biology unit(s) are eligible to apply.
-The research project runs for about 10 weeks and replaces the teaching laboratory components of this unit and BIOC3005 Cellular Biochemistry.
-Students undertaking a research project still do the laboratory quiz and the mark for their written report on the project replaces the laboratory report written by students taking the teaching laboratory component.
+This unit covers the global study of an organism's genes, proteins, lipids, carbohydrates and metabolites.
+It teaches commonly used experimental approaches used to determine the genome, proteome, glycome and metabolome of particular cells and organelles including electrophoresis, high performance liquid chromatography, mass spectrometry and nuclear magnetic resonance (NMR).
+The unit also explores the interplay between academic and industry research sectors.
+Students gain laboratory and research skills in methods of global analysis and data interpretation, as well as written presentation of scientific data.
+Students gain experience in an interplay between industry equipment specialist and academic procurement procedures.
+The opportunity to engage in a project within a research laboratory of the School of Molecular Sciences may be offered to eligible students enrolled in the Biochemistry and Molecular Biology major and in this unit and BIOC3005 Cellular Biochemistry within the same semester of study.
+Students who achieved an average grade of 70 per cent or more in the level two Biochemistry and Molecular Biology core unit(s) are eligible.
+Research projects are approximately 8 weeks in length.
+Students undertaking a research project do not participate in the teaching laboratories of this unit, nor BIOC3005 Cellular Biochemistry.
+All students, whether undertaking a research project or the teaching laboratories must complete the laboratory component assessment items for this unit.

 Credit